Arpan-29/Deep-Learning/README.md

-# Machine-Learning
+# Deep Learning
-Here are all the codes for Machine Learning techniques I have learned.
+Here are all the codes for Deep Learning techniques I have learned.

 * ## Logistic Regression
    * Made some functions like **sigmoid, initialize** with zeros, **propagate, optimize** using gradient descent, **predict** binary classified output and the **model** function**.